 Drop by Shore-In Temple

-Recommended to me by Hidemi, my Japanese host in Kyoto, this temple is pretty much by-passed by tourists.
+Shore-In Temple was recommended to me by Hidemi, my Japanese host in Kyoto.
+It pretty much bypassed by tourists.
 It’s simple, but still very beautiful.

 Address: 69-1, Sanjobocho, Awataguchi, Higashiyama Ward, Kyoto Admission: 400 yen